pgorman/dangerjaunt/minirules.md

 #### 1. Charm Person ####

-Charm Person affects living bipeds of about human size or smaller, such as pixies, orcs, or hobgoblins.
+Charm Person affects living bipeds of about human size or smaller, such as hobgoblins and dwarfs.
-If the spell succeeds (saving throw allowed), the unfortunate creature falls under the caster's influence.
+Should the unfortunate creature fail its saving throw, it believes the caster a close, trusted friend.
 Range: 12''; duration: until dispelled.

 #### 2. Detect Magic ####

-The caster perceives in places, people, or things the presence of a magical spell or enchantment.
+The caster senses enchantments on places, people, or things.
-Magical items or secretly placed charms may be discovered with this spell.
+This reveals any magic items secreted nearby.
 Range: 6''; duration: 20 minutes.

 #### 3. Hold Portal ####

-Hold Portal magically holds a door or gate in position for the spell's duration (or until dispelled).
+Hold Portal magically freezes the position of a door or gate.
-Creatures with magic resistance can shatter the spell without much effort.
+Creatures with magic resistance unhinge the spell with minor effort.
 Range: referee's discretion; duration: 2d6 turns.

 #### 4. Light ####

-Light produces a light as bright as a torch with a radius of 40 feet around a person or object.
+Light illuminates with the brightness of a torch an area with a radius of 40 feet around a person or object.
 Range 12''; duration: 2 hours.

 #### 5. Read Magic/Languages ####

-Read Magic allows the caster to read magical writings on items and scrolls.
+Only the Read Magic spell allows a caster to decipher mystical writing on items and scrolls.
-Magical writing cannot be read without this spell.
 The caster also understands otherwise unknown, lost, ancient, or cryptic scribblings.
 Range: caster; duration: instant.